Finding Answers in Your DNA

 What types of diseases can you diagnose?

 Genetic diseases can be inherited, even though no one else in the family has the same symptoms.
 Also, sometimes genetic changes “just happen” in nature, and those changes can lead to genetic conditions.

 Some of the more common symptoms seen in patients at the Smith Family Clinic include, but aren’t limited to:

 • Unexplained developmental delay or intellectual disability

-• Neurological (seizures, intractable epilepsy, poor muscle tone/strength)
+• Neurological (seizures, epilepsy, poor muscle tone, neuropathy, myopathy, etc)

 • Unexplained heart abnormalities or disease